smisuni/spring-crud-engine/README.md

 The following dependencies are used in this project:
 - Lombok: For reducing boilerplate code.
 - spring-boot-starter-web: For building web applications with Spring Boot.
+- jacoco-maven-plugin : For code coverage using JaCoCo.